 27 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of the bones of the dead and everything unclean.
 28 In the same way, on the outside you appear to people as righteous but on the inside you are full of hypocrisy and wickedness.
 (Matthew 23: 25-28)

-In this discourse, Isa al Masih (PBUH) is stating what we all have seen.
-Following outward cleanliness can be quite common amongst believers in God, but many of us believers are still full of greed and indulgence on the inside – even the people of religious importance.
+Isa al Masih (PBUH) is stating what we all have seen.
+Following outward cleanliness can be quite common amongst believers in God, but many are still full of greed and indulgence on the inside – even those who are religiously important.
 Obtaining inner cleanliness is necessary – but it is much harder.
 Allah will judge our inner cleanliness very carefully.
 So the issue raises itself: How do we clean our hearts so that we can enter the Kingdom of God on the Day of Judgment?
-We continue in the Injil to find an answer.
+We continue in the Injil for answers.